-- > For medical and rehabilitation requests received in 2016, the median times from the request to a decision-and-order (where this occurred) were 64 and 28 days, respectively.
-The time interval for medical requests was higher than the lowpoint reached in 2013 but at about the same level as 2006 through 2011.
-The interval for rehabilitation requests was less than half the levels for years through 2011.
-The relatively low interval for rehabilitation requests reflects DLI's response to the 2013 law change requiring that (in most cases) rehabilitation conferences be scheduled within 21 days of the request (Figures 5.13 to 5.15). - ➤ For mediation requests received in 2016 where the mediation produced agreement, the final resolution document was an award on stipulation in 93 percent of cases.
+- ➤ About 84 percent of resolutions for 2016 to 2018 were by agreement most of these by informal intervention but a significant number (19 percent of DLI resolutions) by agreement via conference or mediation.
+The remaining 16 percent of resolutions were decision-and-orders (Figure 5.12). - For medical and rehabilitation requests received in 2017, the median times from the request to a decision-and-order (where this occurred) were 70 and 31 days, respectively.
+The time interval for medical requests was sharply higher than the low-point reached in 2013, while the interval for rehabilitation requests was substantially below 2013.
+The decrease for rehabilitation requests reflects DLI's response to the 2013 law change requiring that (in most cases) rehabilitation conferences be scheduled within 21 days of the request (Figures 5.13 to 5.15). - ➤ For mediation requests received in 2017 where the mediation produced agreement, the final resolution document was an award on stipulation in 95 percent of cases.
 This represents an increase from 15 percent for 2006.
-It reflects DLI's increased emphasis on mediating complex, litigated cases (Figure 5.16). - For mediation requests in 2016 that ended with an award on stipulation, the median time from the request to the stipulation award was 115 days.
+It reflects DLI's increased emphasis on mediating complex, litigated cases (Figure 5.16). - For mediation requests in 2017 that ended with an award on stipulation, the median time from the request to the stipulation award was 107 days.
 This was within the range of prior years.
-The largest component of this time (55 days at the median) was the time between issue resolution (typically on the day of the mediation or shortly thereafter) and the filing by the attorneys of a stipulation for settlement at OAH for approval via a stipulation award (which typically occurs in two or three days) (Figures 5.17 to 5.19). - At the Office of Administrative Hearings: - ➤ The most common types of dispute for 2015 to 2017 were claim petition disputes (49 percent) and discontinuance disputes presented on an administrative conference request (19 percent) (Figure 5.20). - ➤ The most frequent type of dispute resolution for 2015 to 2017 was an award on stipulation, averaging 6,050 cases a year and accounting for 59 percent of OAH resolutions.
-The next most common outcome was for the case to be stricken from the proceeding calendar or dismissed (11 percent).
-The least common
+The largest component of this time (49 days at the median) was the time between issue resolution (typically on the day of the mediation or shortly thereafter) and the filing by the attorneys of a stipulation for settlement at OAH for approval via a stipulation award (which typically occurs in two or three days) (Figures 5.17 to 5.19).